SEE ANYTHING? North Jersey Police Seek Hit-Run Driver Who Injured Couple After Rockland Parade

 No description of the vehicle was initially given.

-Both victims were taken to nearby Good Samaritan Hospital -- the wife with a head injury, the husband with an army injury.
+Both victims were taken to nearby Good Samaritan Hospital -- the wife with a head injury, the husband with an injured arm.

 Last week, an 82-year-old pedestrian was struck and killed on Route 9W in Haverstraw by a fleeing driver who was caught by police.